 the specific challenges, factors, and patterns that lead to problems in the family’s daily life, focusing on the issues that precipitated the need for service.

-Interpretation: Due to the nature of withdrawal management programs, individuals seeking treatment may not have the opportunity to address trauma history and/or recent incidents of trauma during the assessment process.
+Interpretation: Due to the nature of withdrawal management programs, people seeking treatment may not have the opportunity to address trauma history and/or recent incidents of trauma during the assessment process.

-Interpretation: Personnel that conduct evaluations should be aware of the indicators of a potential trafficking victim, including, but not limited to, evidence of mental, physical, or sexual abuse; physical exhaustion; working long hours; living with employer or many people in confined area; unclear family relationships; heightened sense of fear or distrust of authority; presence of older significant other or pimp; loyalty or positive feelings towards an abuser; inability or fear of making eye contact; chronic running away or homelessness; possession of excess amounts of cash or hotel keys; and inability to provide a local address or information about parents.
+Interpretation: Personnel that conduct evaluations should be aware of the indicators of a potential trafficking victim, including, but not limited to, evidence of mental, physical, or sexual abuse; physical exhaustion; working long hours; living with employer or many people in confined area; unclear family relationships; heightened sense of fear or distrust of authority; presence of older significant other or pimp; loyalty or positive feelings towards an abuser; inability or fear of making eye contact; chronic running away or homelessness; possession of excess amounts of cash or hotel keys; and inability to provide a local address or information about parents.k

 Interpretation: Completion of the comprehensive assessment should not delay the initiation of medication-assisted treatment for opioid use disorder.
 The assessment can be completed over a series of visits following the initiation of office-based opioid treatment as delaying treatment increases the risk of overdose and mortality.

 Examples: Substance use assessments may examine a variety of factors in the person’s substance use history including age at first use, routes of ingestion and history of tolerance, withdrawal, drug mixing, and overdose as well as information on current patterns of use such as which drugs the person uses, comorbid alcohol and tobacco use, and the frequency, recency, and intensity of use.
-Examples: Regarding element (e), natural supports that could influence treatment can include relationships with extended family and community members, as well as, connections to community and cultural resources.

-MHSU 3.05
+MHSU 3.06

-The organization uses a comprehensive, evidence-based suicide risk assessment tool to assess the following when suicide risk is identified:
+The organization completes a comprehensive safety assessment when an individual expresses suicidal ideation using an assessment tool, the worker’s professional judgment, and the person’s own input and active involvement, paying specific attention to their:

 suicidal desire;

-capability;

-intent; and
+intent to die and any identified method and plan;

+suicidal capability, including history of attempts and available means; and

 buffers/protective factors.

+Interpretation: The safety assessment should be an engaging, collaborative process between personnel and the person that retains the individual’s autonomy and choice to the greatest extent possible.
+Over-reliance on a single, standardized suicide assessment tool to predict future suicidal behavior and risk level may not provide an accurate assessment of a person's suicide risk.
+People do not always accurately report suicidal ideation when asked, and suicidal desire and intent may vary widely at any given moment.

-FP MHSU 3.06
+FP MHSU 3.07

-Unmet medical needs identified in the assessment are addressed directly, or through an established referral relationship, and can include:
+Unmet medical or specialized care needs identified in the assessment are addressed directly, or through an established referral relationship, and can include:

+screening and ongoing monitoring for chronic medical conditions;

 medication monitoring and management;

 physical examinations or other physical health services;